klam2k20/Pulse/readme.md

 ## Overview

-Pulse is a full-stack social media application built with the MERN stack.
+Pulse is a social media application built with the MERN stack.
 The application supports users registering and updating their profiles, creating, editing and deleting posts, commenting and liking posts, and following other users.